BOIL ADVISORY: Jones McGinty Water System Inc.

-MOREHOUSE PARISH (KTVE/KARD)– The Jones McGinty Water System is issuing a BOIL ADVISORY effective immediately for all customers on Bayou Bluff Road, Claude Mann Road, Seymore Pond Road, Knoxferry Road and Old Bonita Road south of the Sission Road intersection.
+MOREHOUSE PARISH (KTVE/KARD)– The Jones McGinty Water System is issuing a BOIL ADVISORY effective immediately for all customers on Hance Coleman RD, McGinty RD, Doles RD, Cunningham RD, Armstrong RD, Doc Mayo RD, Gladys Mayo RD, Barthol RD, Howell RD, Norman Matheny RD, Wesley Bunch RD, LA ARK RD, Goodson RD, Mount Joy RD, Cliff Larson RD, Holly Ridge RD, Crymes RD, Zaunbrecher RD, Damian RD, Elmo Bollich RD .

-According to a release, they experienced a problem with the water just south of the intersection of Old Bonita Road and Sission Road.
-A water line burst and pressure was lost.
+According to a release, they experienced a problem with the water at the intersection of Kilbourne Highway and McGinty Road.
+A water line was burst and pressure was lost.

 The BOIL ADVISORY is to remain in effect until rescinded by the Jones McGinty Water System.